ajayakhatri/beamProject/README.md

 ### Complexity

 The project's complexity is evident in its use of multiple technologies and the integration of various components.
-Besides the integration part what I find the most complex in the projects were:
+Besides the integration part what I found the most complex in the projects were:

 1. Logic for changing svg images dynamically based on value of loads on either ends(done in frontend/src/components/Img.jsx).
 2. Logic for arranging data from frontend into numpy arrays and converting distributed load into many finite elements (done in backend/api/arrangeData.py).